-Our firm is in touch with a number of individuals already and is available to answer questions and provide legal advice based on our longstanding experience in personal injury, medical negligence and class action claims.
+Our firm is already working on behalf of a number of individuals impacted by BC’s “fake nurse” and are available to answer questions and provide legal advice based on our longstanding experience in personal injury, medical negligence and class action claims.

 Our priority is to ensure individuals are informed of their legal rights as they navigate the repercussions of this unacceptable and unprecedented situation.
 We also recognize the importance of victims seeking counselling or speaking with their health care team to discuss any ongoing psychological or physical concerns arising from the involvement of this “fake nurse” in their care.

-Our team of legal experts including Managing Partner Morgyn Chandler, Associate Alexia Majidi and Associate Heather McMahon is available to answer your questions and help you understand your legal options.
+Our team of legal experts including Managing Partner Morgyn Chandler, Associate Alexia Majidi and Associate Heather McMahon are available to answer your questions and help you understand your legal options.

-If you have been notified that the “fake nurse” at BC Women’s Hospital was involved in your care, contact us to discuss your options.
+If you have been notified or suspect that the “fake nurse” at BC Women’s Hospital was involved in your care, contact us to discuss your options.

 If you’ve been left out of a will, here’s what you need to know as a spouse.